 Revisiting the maternity function

 Wider use of maternity functions in studies of chondrichthyan reproductive biology is needed to improve calculation of reproductive capacity in the quantitative population assessments that are increasingly being used to support fisheries management and prioritize conservation actions (Cortés, Brooks, and Gedamke 2012).
 It may also help address the lack of empirical data on the periodicity of chondrichthyan reproductive cycles.
 Historically, reproductive periodicity has only been determined qualitatively, and has been assumed to be fixed (e.g. annual, biennial), despite observations of plasticity in this trait within discrete populations (Driggers and Hoffmayer 2009).
 Information on reproductive periodicity is contained within maternal data, however the existing approach of fixing PMax in maternity functions prevents statistical inference from being made on these data.
 Changes to the way in which maternity functions are implemented may also contribute to quantifying uncertainty in reproductive frequency and help understand the temporal stability of reproductive cycles.
-To date only a single study on spiny dogfish, Squalus acanthias, has statistically estimated PMax from data (2016), and the feasibility of doing so for a wider range of species has not been investigated.
+To date only a single study on spiny dogfish, Squalus acanthias, has statistically estimated PMax from data (Colonello et al 2016), and the feasibility of doing so for a wider range of species has not been investigated.

 This study revisits the use of maternity functions with the objectives of providing guidance on implementation and appropriate use.
-To address this objective a combination of simulated and empirical data were used to 1) evaluate the performance of two alternative methods for estimating maternity parameters, subject to varying reproductive frequency, sample size, and gear selectivity, 2) illustrate the effect of not using using maternity functions on calculations of reproductive output, and 3) outline strategies for making inferences on reproductive frequency from maternity data.
+To address this objective a combination of simulated and empirical data were used to 1) evaluate the performance of two alternative methods for estimating maternity parameters, subject to varying reproductive frequency, sample size, and gear selectivity, 2) illustrate the effect of not using maternity functions on calculations of reproductive output, and 3) outline strategies for making inferences on reproductive frequency from maternity data.

 Methods